Licensure Concentration in Secondary Education

-The licensure concentrations in secondary education meet the most recent regulations for licensure in the state of Massachusetts and have been approved by the Massachusetts Department of Elementary and Secondary Education.
-Upon graduation, Endicott education students have completed all of the requirements necessary to receive an initial license in the state of Massachusetts and are eligible to pursue licensure in many other states.
-The concentration consists of seven courses plus a full-semester practicum.
+The licensure concentrations in Secondary Education meet the most recent regulations for licensure in the state of Massachusetts and have been approved by the Massachusetts Department of Elementary and Secondary Education.
+Upon graduation, Endicott Education students have completed all of the requirements necessary to receive an initial license in the state of Massachusetts and are eligible to pursue licensure in many other states.
+The concentration consists of 7 courses plus a full-semester practicum.

 Secondary Licensure Program Components

-In the junior year, secondary education licensure students participate in an intensive classroom experience as part of their methods course, which requires a semester-long field experience that includes observing overall classroom environment, implementing student designed learning experiences, and reflecting on best practice.
-In the alternate semester, juniors complete a semester-long field experience working with English language learners as part of their ED 330 Sheltered English Immersion course.
-To enroll in the pre-practicum students must pass the Communication & Literacy MTEL.
+In the junior year, Secondary Education licensure students participate in an intensive classroom experience as part of their methods course which requires approximately 75 hours of field experience including observing overall classroom environment, implementing student designed learning experiences, and reflecting on best practice.

 Students in the secondary licensure concentrations complete a full-semester practicum in their license field during the senior year.
-They are placed in local Massachusetts schools and closely supervised by a licensed supervising practitioner and a program supervisor.
+They are placed in local Massachusetts schools and closely supervised by a licensed cooperating teacher and a college supervisor.
 Weekly seminars bring all student teachers together with faculty who provide supervision and mentoring throughout the practicum.
-All secondary education students complete ED 400 Practicum and Seminar in Education, a semester-long practicum in an appropriate classroom.
-To enroll in the practicum students must pass all required MTEL.
+All Secondary Education students complete ED 400 Practicum and Seminar in Education, a 300-hour practicum in an appropriate classroom.

 Massachusetts Tests of Educator Licensure